 If you believe your family patterns are unhealthy, unstable, or putting you at risk, find help outside your family unit through counseling.
 You need to focus on your wellbeing before you can help family members address their personal and collective issues.

 Certain situations, events, or emotions can lead you to seek out alcohol or drugs as a coping mechanism.
 You might also find excitement in lowered inhibitions.

 Anything from boredom to celebration to stress can trigger an addict or someone inclined to use drugs or alcohol to partake.
 Sheer curiosity or accessibility may be all it takes to go in that direction.
 Self-medicating for issues like depression and anxiety may seem like the only way to survive.
 Then there’s peer pressure, which can arise within families, leading to poor choices and no one to rely on for security or support.

 Be proactive and prepared.
 If you are concerned that you may be headed in the same direction as a family member who has battled (or is currently battling) alcohol or drug addiction, address your fears immediately.
 Even the slightest hunch that your habits or preferences are worrisome or unhealthy is reason enough to seek help.

 You may choose to speak with a counselor, your doctor, or a friend or family member you can confide in.
 Acknowledgement is an essential component for laying the groundwork towards sobriety.

-Begin your journey toward a lifetime of sobriety at Beachside Rehab in Fort Pierce, Florida.
+Begin your journey toward a lifetime of sobriety at Beachside Rehab in West Palm Beach, Florida.
 We offer inpatient and outpatient detox, drug and alcohol rehab, and holistic recovery.
 Call 866-349-1770 to speak with one of our trained admissions counselors.